changetocoding/PyLoreKelly/Week9/Readme.md

 ### Create your own string builder class

+String builder allows you to compose strings on the fly.
+It tends to be useful when we compose strings from partial information e.g. we get users telep

 This is example code for how another developer using your code should be able to use it:

 ```python